owenmoogk/owenmoogk.github.io/README.md

 Website Version 3

-Work in progress, wanted an upgrade from my older website.

-Up on github pages, but please still use the website at owenmoogk.codes, as it contains more information
+Website I made to work on my web design skills and showcase what I have been up to.

+This is now and older version, please go to https://owenmoogk.codes for the updated version.

+If you would like to look at this version, it is active at https://website-v3.tk